 The lie entraps Alfred in a marriage and forces him to begin a lengthy training regimen in order to prep for a big Thanksgiving fight versus the “Alabama Murderer” –though his biggest challenge is successfully entering the boxing ring without becoming entangled in the ropes!
 When the big day finally comes, the real Battling Butler arrives and saves Alfred from being brutally beaten in the ring.
 However, later in the locker room the real Battling Butler starts a fight with Alfred for impersonating him.
 In the end, Alfred musters the courage to fight back and he actually defeats Battling Butler in the locker room, thus winning the heart of his new wife.
 They walk away together, arm in arm, she in her dress (rather than her fancy overcoat) and Alfred in half-boxing gear and half-top hat and cane.

-Buster Keaton often described his youth as being “brought up by being knocked down” and so it only made sense that he would release a boxing film.
-There is an amusing class inversion here in which an aristocrat must win the heart of a working class girl (and her family) by lowering himself to appease the crowds as a lowly boxer.
-In the end, they both shed their opposing outfits to reflect their change into a blend of something new.
-I thought this was an apt metaphor, as she sheds any aristocratic pretense and he finds himself halfway between boxer and milquetoast, and while this film is another delight from Buster Keaton, it is not as outright hilarious or powerful as some of his other classics, like The General or Sherlock Jr.
+Buster Keaton often described his youth as being “brought up by being knocked down” and so it only made sense that he would eventually release a boxing film.
+Perhaps it is a partly autobiographical tale from old stone face.
+There is an amusing class inversion in Battling Butler in which which an aristocrat must win the heart of a working class girl (and her family) by lowering himself to appease the crowds by pretending to be a lowly boxer.
+In the end, they both shed their opposing costumes to reflect their change into a blend of something new.
+I thought this was an apt metaphor, as she sheds any aristocratic pretense and he finds himself halfway between boxer and milquetoast, and while this film is another delight from Buster Keaton, it is not as outright hilarious nor as powerful as some of his other classics, like The General or Sherlock Jr.